 Our 15 days in Minorca finished (not that we planned a certain amount of time) and we said ‘Goodbye Minorca.
 Thank you for having us and thank you for allowing us to have such a brilliant stay.’

 On the whole, Minorca is a fantastic island to tour by sailboat.
-There are loads of bays, lovely anchorages and good marinas.
-During the summer I’m sure the area gets busy so you’ll have to be okay with anchoring with a limited scope but that’s what an anchor alarm is for – eh?
-My suggestion would be to hit the island in September when the majority of people have left so to benefit from quite bays, good weather and less crowds.
+There are loads of bays, lovely anchorages, and good marinas.
+During the summer I’m sure the area gets busy so you’ll have to be okay with anchoring with limited scope but that’s what an anchor alarm is for – eh?
+My suggestion would be to hit the island in September when the majority of people have left so to benefit from quite bays, good weather, and fewer crowds.

 From the Balearics, we stopped in Spain (Marbella), hit Gibraltar, and then made our way down to Gran Canaria to prepare for our Atlantic Crossing.

 Check Out Some Other Areas Around The Mediterranian